ansible-lockdown/POSTGRES-12-CIS/README.md

 ## Coming from a previous release

 CIS release always contains changes, it is highly recommended to review the new references and available variables.
-This have changed significantly since ansible-lockdown initial release.
+This have changed significantly since Ansible-Lockdown initial release.

 This is now compatible with python3 if it is found to be the default interpreter.
 This does come with pre-requisites which it configures the system accordingly.

 Further details can be seen in the [Changelog](./ChangeLog.md)